frostybee/worldcup-db/README.md

 However, to read the full documentation and have access to the raw data, please visit the [Fjelstul World Cup Database](https://github.com/jfjelstul/worldcup) repository.

-## Installing the Database
+## How Do I Use this Database?

+1. Clone this repository
-Using your favorite MySQL GUI client, import the following files in order:
+2. Using your favorite MySQL GUI client, import the following files in order:

-1. `worldcup.schema.sql` contains the table structure
+   - `sql/worldcup.schema.sql` contains the table structure
-2. `worldcup.data.sql` contains the INSERT statements
+   - `sql/worldcup.data.sql` contains the INSERT statements

 Alternatively, you can import the `World Cup` database using MySQL's CLI by executing the following commands: